adophoxia/not_keychron_q1/HOW2COMPILE.md

     * [**`M24C32-FMN6TP`**](https://www.st.com/en/memories/m24c32-f.html): 32Kbit (8 x 4Kbit) I²C 1MHz 450ns 8-SOIC EEPROM module *(total 4096 bytes)*

-    &nbsp;
     > :shrug: : IMO this is the better method

 ## Why?

-When the predecessor of QMK (TMK) was first written, it was written for the Atmel AVR chip, most commonly the [**ATmega32U4**](https://www.microchip.com/en-us/product/ATmega32U4).
+When the predecessor of QMK, TMK, was first written, it was written for the Atmel AVR chip, most commonly the [**ATmega32U4**](https://www.microchip.com/en-us/product/ATmega32U4).
 This MCU *(MicroController Unit)* featured 32KB Flash *(where the firmware resides)*, ***and*** 1KB EEPROM *(where the dynamic keymap used by VIA and some other variable, but persistent, settings are stored)*.

 Evolution of QMK moved on to the ChibiOS/HAL based STMicroelectronics STM32 class of ARM Cortex MCU's .. and in the case of the Q1/V1 this is the [**STM32L432**](https://www.st.com/en/microcontrollers-microprocessors/stm32l432kc.html) that features 256KB Flash *(8x more than the AVR)*, but no EEPROM [[*spec.*](docs/stm32l432kc.pdf)].
-To account for the lack of EEPROM, QMK has recently written in an EFL/EL driver *(that uses a portion of the Flash as an emulated EEPROM)*.
+To account for the lack of EEPROM, QMK has recently written in an EFL/WL driver *(that uses a portion of the Flash as an emulated EEPROM)*.
 This works across a plethora of ARM based MCU's ... **but this method has a caveat**: *Flash is not as durable as EEPROM.*  For example, the STM32L432 spec states that the MCU has a minimum write endurance of 10,000 cycles, where as if you compare it to the [**M24C32-FMN6TP**](https://www.st.com/en/memories/m24c32-f.html) EEPROM IC module [[*spec.*](docs/2371705.pdf)], it's endurance is 4,000,000 write cycles.
-This means that, by adding an external EEPROM IC to compliment the MCU, you get a keyboard that can handle 400x more write cycles to it's dynamic keymap / settings storage space.
+This means that, by adding an external EEPROM IC to compliment the MCU, you get a keyboard that can handle 400x more write cycles to its dynamic keymap / settings storage space.

 Now, if you're a YouTuber that uses his "sponsored" KB for 3 days and then stores it - then this is all meaningless and the Emulated EEPROM will do just fine.
 But if you've built an end-game unit that you intend to use daily for the next 5-7 years, then this would be something you'd be interested in.